 It was the mid-19th century before the ophiolite enigma was decoded, largely thanks to the advent of deep-sea drilling which permitted direct examination of rock samples from the seabed.
 The similarities between the structure of the oceanic crust, with its layers of peridotite, gabbro and basalt, and with the Alpine ophiolites could not be ignored.
 And with an increasing understanding of plate tectonics geologists also had an explanation for how such materials which started out life on the seabed could end up, millions of years later, atop a mountain.

 There are many different types, forms and arrangements of ophiolite, but many features are common.
 Peridotite is a common finding, as is serpentinite.
-Gabbro is also a commonly encountered feature of ophiolite, but as I have already examined this ‘big four’ rock in detail I will not discuss it again here.
+Gabbro and metamorphosed derivatives known, helpfully, as metagabbro, are also commonly encountered features of ophiolite, but as I have already examined this ‘big four’ rock in detail I will not discuss it again here.
 Amphibolite, a rock with which many Muscadet drinkers will be familiar through the wines of Jo Landron (pictured above), is also documented in association with a number of ophiolites across the planet.